Yuri-Is-On-Rage-Mode/Yuri-Is-On-Rage-Mode.github.io/README.md

-# 🌟 Welcome to my GitHub Pages! 🌟
+# 🌟 GitHub Pages! 🌟

 Hey there, fellow internet explorer! 🚀 You've stumbled upon the magical realm of **Yuri**! 🧙‍♂️💻 Prepare yourself for a wild ride through my world of code, chaos, and creativity! 🎢✨